 for running.
 As the youngest member of the US distance running team, Louie took part in the 1936 Olympics in Berlin.
 He finishes seventh in the 1500

-meter race, but his final lap is so fast that Hitler himself briefly commends him with: "Ah, you're the boy with the fast finish."
+meter race, but he ran his final lap so fast that Hitler himself briefly commended him with: "Ah, you're the boy with the fast finish."